 To make matters worse I started seeing how men were not only ignored in their pain but in the late 20th century men as a group were blamed for the ills of society.
 It is fair game to say just about anything negative about men but verboten to say anything close to being negative about all women.
 It was easy to see the connection of Farrell’s ideas to this sort of double standard but it was also very easy to see that no one else seemed to see this.
 Very, very few.

 Since that time I have been working to bring men’s issues to light.
 Not just the issues of grief and trauma but all of the other related issues including things like domestic violence, suicide, men’s health, false accusations, and many more.
 I built a web site called Men Are Good and used it to house some different ideas about men and their plight in our culture.
-You can find that site here Men Are Good.
-I also have a youtube channel titled men are good and a google+ page of the same name.
+You can find that site here Men Are Good and also a youtube channel titled men are good.

 I have been fortunate to have been involved in writing a proposal for a White House Council for Boys and Men with a great group brought together by Warren Farrell.
 You can see our proposal here.